Dipakmahale/linux-learning-journey/week1-fundamentals.md

 This repo contains:
 - 📚 Weekly notes (concepts, commands, and learnings)
 - 🐧 Shell scripts I practice along the way
-- 📝 Cheat sheets for quick reference
-- ⚡ Mini-projects to apply what I learn

 I’m also sharing my progress weekly on LinkedIn and Hashnode — learning in public keeps me accountable and connected with the community.